-Marico Innovation Foundation ("MIF"), a company incorporated under Section 25 of the Companies Act, 1956 (being a private company limited by guarantee not having share capital) primarily with an objective of free from 15th March, 2013.
+Marico Innovation Foundation ("MIF"), a company incorporated under Section 25 of the Companies Act, 1956 (being a private company limited by guarantee not having share capital) primarily with an objective of fuelling and promoting innovation in India, is a wholly owned subsidiary of the Company with effect from 15th March, 2013.
 Based on the Control assessment carried out by Marico Limited, the same is not consolidated as per IND AS 110.
 2

-6) Amounts less than ₹1 lakh.
+6) \Amounts less than ₹1 lakh.